June-Skeeter/GEOB270_Lab3_2021S1/Content/Part5.md

 Your supervisor wants to have a quick look at your workflow before you start to draft your report.
 In your model window, hit Auto Layout one more time.
 Then click export and save your model as PA_RiskAssesment.pdf  Note Make sure you save your output as a .pdf, not a .svg file!

 ## Question 14)
-"Email" a copy of your workflow to your supervisor by uploading it here!
+U;load your model to canvas.